-- As you wear your favorite clothes on Valentine’s Day, tell yourself: I look really good!
+- As you wear your favorite clothes on Valentine’s Day, tell yourself: I look good!

 - Write down two things you really like about yourself.
-You don’t have to display that list, but put it somewhere you’ll see it—and say those words out loud each time you do.
-They may be as direct as: I am Smart!
-I am a Good Friend!
-I can kick (you know what)!
+You don’t have to display that list, but put it somewhere you’ll see it—and say those words out loud each time you do

-- Think of ways you can act on those positive qualities and get others to also see them.
+- Think of ways you can act on those qualities and get others to also see them.
 For example, if you like your voice, sing in your car, sing at work, or entertain your partner.
 If you feel you are a valuable part of your work team and have something important to say in a meeting, lean in and say it.